-Most would agree that old barns are pretty neat and that some barns have withstood the test of time, especially in Ontario.
+Most would agree that old barns are pretty neat.
+Some barns have withstood the test of time, especially in Ontario.
 Ever wonder how they decided what lumber to use?
 Well, in short, most barns built in the 1800s were simply made up of the wood that was found on the farm property.
-It was easy to access, no purchase necessary, shorter distance to move it, and usually came with ample supply that likely needed to have been cleared away for crops, anyway.
+It was easy to access, no purchase needed, a shorter distance to move it, and usually came with ample supply that likely needed to have been cleared away for crops, anyway.
 So, how do you explain old barns that contained Douglas (Doug) Fir?
-Doug Fir is native to the Western coast of North America, not Ontario.
-So, you may be wondering… How the heck did Doug Fir get to be used in barns all the way over here, almost 140 years ago?
+Douglas Fir is native to the Western coast of North America, not Ontario.
+You may be wondering… How the heck did Doug Fir get to be used in barns all the way over here, almost 140 years ago?

 Well, as the Canadian Pacific Railway (CPR) reached completion in 1885, connecting Western Canada to Eastern Canada, lumber was being carted from British Columbia all the way across to the St. Lawrence River where it would then be sent off on ships to Europe.
 Through the years of this carting process, Ontario Farmers located close to those railways slowly gained access to the lumber that was being shipped off, and began using it for the building of farms.
 So, over time, more and more barns that popped up contained pieces of Doug Fir.